What Is The Cost of A New York Speeding Ticket?

 - “The sum of the combined Magri, Heyser and Marsellus holdings is: first, that a reading from an untested speedometer or radar device is admissible but is not[,] without more[,] sufficient for a speeding conviction; and, second, that the resulting deficiency in proof can be supplied by the testimony of qualified observers.”
 (See People v.
 Dusing, 5 NY 2d 126.)

 It is worth noting that the Dusing court said “observers,” not “officers.”
-This means a police officer does not have to be the one to testify against you.
-In most cases, if the prosecution finds any “qualified observer” (e.g. another driver on the road who saw you), that person combined with the radar evidence will be enough to convict you of speeding.
+This means a police officer does not have to be the one to testify against the driver.
+In most cases, if the prosecution finds any “qualified observer” (e.g. another driver on the road who saw the defendant), that person combined with the radar evidence will be enough to convict a person of speeding.

 Second of all, the fact that a speeding ticket is not a crime appears to cut both ways.
 Since speeding is usually not a crime, it does not carry with it the severity of most criminal penalties.
 However, since it is not usually a crime, “not all the constitutional protections normally afforded to criminal defendants need be applied to those charged with such a minor offense.”
 (See People v.
 Phinney, 22 NY 2d 288.)